Catalytic Listening is a practice for bringing out the best in the people around us, simply by the way we listen when they are speaking.

 Catalytic Listening is about people feeling heard and seen for their own innate wisdom and potential.

 It is about seeking the potential in any situation by inviting others to be their best selves, simply by what we listen for when they are speaking.
+And it is about people finding their own answers, based on wisdom they may not even realize they have.

 What you will find as you practice Catalytic Listening is that people will immediately respond when you invite them to access their own wisdom, aspirations, and values.